Kangar-oo/FusionNet/README.md

-👋 Welcome to FusionNet: Our Dual Deep Learning Project!
-Hey there!
-Thanks for checking out FusionNet.
-This project is our ambitious playground where we're tackling two of the coolest problems in AI at once: teaching a machine to see (Classification) and teaching a machine to dream (Generation).

-We’re building two separate, high-powered modules that both work with the well-known CIFAR-10 image dataset.

-🌟 What We're Building
-The main goal here is to create a super clean and organized code structure that makes collaboration easy.
-We want a pro-level framework where we can grow both models without them stepping on each other's toes.

-🧭 How We Organized the Code
-We kept things simple and separated into two main folders:

-FusionNet/
-├── cnn/                             # 🧠 The Brain: Image Classification Module (ResNet-18)
-│   ├── models/
-│   ├── train_cnn.py                 # Your Mission!
-Training the classifier.
-│   └── config.json                  # All the numbers and settings for the CNN model.
-│
-├── gan/                             # 🎨 The Artist: Image Generation Module (DCGAN) │   ├── config.json                  # All the numbers and settings for the GAN model.
-│   ├── models/
-│   ├── train_gan.py                 # The fully coded training script.
-│   └── *Results* # Where the plots and generated images land!
-│
-└── README.md

-🧠 The CNN Classifier (ResNet-18)
-This is the part that needs your magic!

-The Mission: Teach our model to correctly label those small CIFAR-10 images (is it a dog? a truck? a bird?).

-The Engine: We're using ResNet-18, which is a powerhouse for classification.
-It uses special "skip connections" that help the model learn deeply without forgetting what it learned earlier.

-Proof It Works: We need a classic Train vs. Test Accuracy graph to show how well it's performing as it learns.

-🎨 The GAN Generator (DCGAN) - (Done & Ready!)
-This part of the code is complete and has been tested on a CPU.

-The Mission: To create entirely new, realistic-looking CIFAR-10 images from scratch!

-The Architecture: We used a DCGAN, which is like a competitive game between two networks: one network generates images, and the other judges them.

-The Fixes: We've implemented Label Smoothing and a JSON Config to make the training as stable and professional as possible.

-Proof It Works (The Plots are Ready):

-Image Output: We generate a grid of 64 brand-new images.

-The Required Graph: We track the Discriminator's Accuracy over time.
-This shows how hard the Generator is working to fool the system—when the accuracy dips toward 50%, we know we've achieved near-perfect artificial realism!

-🚀 How to Get Started
-1. The Right Environment (Crucial!)
-Use a GPU: This project needs the speed!
-If you have an RTX 3050 or better, please make sure PyTorch is installed with CUDA support.
-The code will automatically use the GPU if it detects it.

-Dependencies: Standard Python/PyTorch setup (see the requirements.txt file we'll generate later).

-2. Training the GAN (My Side)
-This module uses a separate config.json to keep all the settings outside the code.

-Check gan/config.json: Feel free to look, but try not to change the GAN settings unless we discuss it!

-Run the script: Always run from the root directory to ensure the imports work:

-Bash

-# Must be run from the FusionNet/ (project root) directory
+# 🚀 Welcome to FusionNet: Our Dual Deep Learning Lab!
+Hello!
+This repository hosts FusionNet, our exciting project where we are building two complementary, high-performance deep learning systems that work on the CIFAR-10 image dataset.
+Think of it as a collaboration between a brilliant scientist (the CNN) and a talented artist (the GAN).

+The main goal is to create a super clean, modular framework that allows both parts to be developed and upgraded independently.

+# 🧠 Module 1: The CNN Classifier (ResNet-18)
+(This is your module!
+It's currently a clean slate, waiting for your implementation.)

+Your Mission: Achieve high accuracy in classifying the 10 classes of CIFAR-10 (dogs, cats, trucks, etc.).

+The Architecture: We're leveraging the robust ResNet-18 architecture.
+Its "residual blocks" are key to training very deep networks stably.

+The Proof: The main deliverable here will be the classic Train vs. Test Accuracy Plot, showing how well our model generalizes to new data.

+# 🎨 Module 2: The GAN Generator (DCGAN)
+(This module is 100% coded, tested, and ready for integration.)

+The Mission: Create a model that can "dream up" novel images that look like they belong in the CIFAR-10 dataset.

+The Setup: We used a Deep Convolutional GAN (DCGAN) , implementing essential tricks like Label Smoothing to keep the training game balanced and prevent the model from crashing.

+The Key to Modularity: All the hyperparameters (NUM_EPOCHS, BATCH_SIZE, etc.) are stored cleanly in the gan/config.json file.

+The Proof (Evaluation Complete!):

+Generated Images: A grid of 64 new images showing the model's creative output.

+Required Graph: We track the Discriminator's Accuracy.
+This plot shows that the Generator is continually improving and forcing the Discriminator's accuracy down towards the ideal 50% equilibrium .

+# 🚀 Getting Started & Running the Code
+1. Prerequisites (The Essentials)
+Python 3.8+

+PyTorch (CUDA recommended): If you're using a GPU (like the RTX 3050), make sure you have the CUDA-enabled version of PyTorch installed for massive speed-ups!

+A requirements.txt file (to be added) will list all exact packages.

+2. Running My Module (For Testing)
+To run the GAN module and see the results, you must execute the script from the root directory of the project (FusionNet/).
+# Run this from the main project folder (CNN-ResNet/)
 python -m gan.train_gan
-3. Training the CNN (Your Side)
-You'll need to create the training loop in cnn/train_cnn.py and potentially set up a cnn/config.json.
-Good luck!
+3. Running Your Module (The Next Step!)
+Once you've implemented the ResNet logic, you can run your part similarly:
+# Run this from the main project folder (CNN-ResNet/)
+python -m cnn.train_cnn

+Check Config: Take a look at gan/config.json to see the current training parameters (currently set to 50 epochs and a batch size of 128 for GPU efficiency).

+Execute:
+# Run this from the main project folder (CNN-ResNet/)
+python -m gan.train_gan
+3. Running Your Module (The Next Step!)
+Once you've implemented the ResNet logic, you can run your part similarly:
+# Run this from the main project folder (CNN-ResNet/)
+python -m cnn.train_cnn